Frequently Asked Questions

 Transportation and Parking develops all policies and procedures for parking at Boston College.
 Please call us at 617-552-0151 to inquire about ANY policy or issue.
 We are happy to help.

-If your parking permit is lost or stolen, you must go to the BC Police Department to report it missing.
-Tell the officer the story, and he or she will document it by writing a report.
-Replacement permits for faculty and staff are $150.
-Replacement permits for students are the full price of the permit.
-Once you have reported it stolen, take the report number and go to Student Services.
+If your parking permit is lost or stolen, you must go to the Transportation and Parking Office to report it missing.
+Fill out Lost or Stolen Prox card form.
+Replacement permits for faculty and staff are $35.00.
+Later go to student services and pick up new permit.
 They will collect the replacement fee and replace the permit.
 Current students may have the fee put on their student account.
 All others must pay by check.

 If your transponder is lost or stolen, you must fill out this form and go to the BC Police Department to report it missing.
 Tell the officer the story, and he or she will document it by writing a report.
 Replacement transponders are $20.
 Once you have reported it lost or stolen, take the report number and go to Student Services.
 They will collect the replacement fee and replace the transponder.
 Current students may have the fee put on their student account.
 All others must pay by check.